-Ok, Poor Man’s Lobster is truly my ultimate, favorite way of preparing halibut.
-This recipe got it’s name during a time when halibut was much cheaper to buy than lobster — which is not the case anymore.
+The name of this recipe comes from its origins during a time when halibut was much cheaper than lobster which is not the case anymore!
 It definitely needs to be renamed “Rich Man’s Lobster!”

 YUMMMM!!!
 Just looking at this picture makes me want to make it again tonight.
 When Kevin, my Dad, and I went fishing in Alaska, we brought back tons of halibut and Poor Man’s Lobster was a common dish in our home for months.
 I never got sick of it and I don’t think I ever could.
 What I wouldn’t give to have a freezer full of halibut now.
 I don’t know if I would eat it or sell it to pay for my child’s college tuition.